Track Bar Bracket System for E-Series 4x4 Conversion and Superduty Axle

 Standard hand tools, ball joint press or similar to remove axle-side original track bar ball joint, pneumatic tools recommended, torque wrench, threadlocker, 220V welder with shielding gas.
 (Stay tuned for bolt-in kit)

-Included: Tooled solid steel track bar, heat-treated 7/8 shank Chromoly heim joints, various misalignment spacers for optimal bar clearance, grade 10 3/4" hardware, axle and frame side brackets, ball joint cup-cap, appropriate hardware.
+Included: 2-piece track bar with adjuster and jam-nuts, pressed-in leaf spring bushings, grade 10 3/4" hardware, axle and frame side brackets, ball joint cup-cap, and appropriate hardware.

 Tips / Skill Level:

 This design requires cutting and welding.
 It can be done with an angle grinder without much brain damage, a good plasma cutter will make super quick work of the job.
 Instructions are included for cut and again, it only goes together one way.

 - Shipping: Our components are carefully wrapped and packaged and ship UPS, USPS, or FedEx, depending on what is available.
 If you require a particular carrier, please contact us ahead of your purchase.
 Customers in Colorado may arrange for in-person pickup within 1-2 business days of purchase taking noted lead times into consideration.

 - Shipping/Fulfillment time for components: We typically ship within 1-2 business days of your order and we carefully monitor our inventory.
 In the event that we are unable to meet that timeframe, we will contact you and arrange either a full refund or a timeframe for fulfillment agreeable to the customer.

 - Taxes: Colorado residents must pay sales tax of 7.5%, no sales tax is collected on out-of-state shipments currently.